Mankell Family History

 Gustav Mankell

-Gustav was living and working in Stockholm by 1833.
+Gustav arrived in Stockholm in 1833 and worked as a composer, organist, organ builder and teacher until his death in 1880.
 He returned to Christiansfeld and married Charlotte Warnke in July, 1839, only a few months after his mother Johanna died (April 1839) in Christiansfeld.
 The following is a summary of his professional positions.

 • 1833: Piano teacher in Stockholm